otto-de/esi-include-thymeleaf3-dialect/README.md

 # 3. Release Notes

+## Version 0.1.1
+* Add properties `esiinclude-thymeleaf-dialect.proxy-redirect-host` and `esiinclude-thymeleaf-dialect.proxy-redirect-scheme` to make redirect host and scheme configurable.

 ## Version 0.1.0
 * Extract EsiContentResolver into separate Bean.
 * Add proxy to avoid CORS errors when resources are loaded within an esi-included page.
 Proxy can be enabled using the property